mahm0udnasr/mahm0udnasr/README.md

 ##  About Me

--  **Full Stack Web Developer** specializing in building scalable, high-quality web applications using **MERN & PERN** stacks.
+- BIS student passionate about web development and problem-solving.
--  Passionate about turning ideas into real-world, production-ready projects.
+- Self-taught **Full Stack Developer** who enjoys learning by building real-world projects.
--  Focused on **System Design**, **Backend Architecture**, and writing clean, reusable, and maintainable code.
+- Mainly working with the **MERN Stack**, while exploring other modern web technologies along the way.
--
+- Always curious, always learning - I believe the best way to grow is by creating, experimenting, and sharing knowledge.

 ---

 <p align="center">